Contact: Carolyn Deal 828-206-5960 smilingharp@gmail.com

 See my small-harp sized Stoney End basic case at right.

-At present we cannot get this budget case for the Prairie Song, but the higher quality Guardian case below is what I would recommend for that harp anyway.
+At present we cannot get this budget case for the Prairie Song, but the higher quality Guardian case is what I would recommend for that harp anyway.

 For any model harp you can opt for an upgrade case, the American-made "Guardian," which is made with a firmer material, Cordura fabric.
 The case also has slightly more padding.